orstavik/JoiComponents/book/chapter8_layout/Problem_DOM_folding.md

    Process next LayCSSOM reaction based only on the state of the LayCSSOM when the first LayCSSOM reaction was triggered.

-4. Cascade all elements in CSSOM first, then LayCSSOM, and check for CSSOM reactions for every LayCSSOM reaction.
-Process next LayCSSOM reaction from scratch every time.
+4. Cascade all elements in CSSOM first, then LayCSSOM.

-2. Cascade all elements in CSSOM first, then LayCSSOM once, and repeat until no more LayCSSOM reactions trigger.

-There are several criteria that can and should be used to control the complexity of DOM folding.
-First, layout reactions should be kept at a minimum.
-And with extreme care.
-Whenever layout changes either the style applied to an element, the developer must make sure that this will not trigger a loop.
-Use `display: block` on web components who observe their layout and only use the observed value to alter the shadowDOM and the style of elements within the shadowDOM.
-This reduces the risk of infinite loops.

-The same applies to `styleCallback(...)`

-## Two strategies to manage cascading, nested DOM folding processes

-As a premise for this discussion, we will assume that no all JS reactions only causes LayCSSOM mutations on descendant elements.
-JS reactions to CSSOM and JS reactions to LayCSSOM should always only mutate CSSOM and LayCSSOM properties on elements they contain, no one else.

-When this premise is fulfilled, there are two strategies the DOM folding process can follow:

-1. split the actions in four different layers (DOM NODES, DOM TREE, CSSOM, LayCSSOM). then complete each layer in tree order before stepping into the next layer.

-2. process all four processes (in reality the three last steps DOM TREE, CSSOM, LayCSSOM) for each element in tree order.

-The second strategy is more accurate, and if such a system were built bottom up, this strategy would probably be preferred.
-But.
-The web platform has already optimized their operation as to work best if done as separate layers.
-Little support exists for calculating *only* smaller segments of the CSSOM nor the LayCSSOM at a time.

-That is why the first strategy is used.
+   Do not check any CSSOM reactions after LayCSSOM reaction until the next frame.

+It is unrealistic to calculate CSSOM and LayCSSOM many times per animation frame.
+It simply takes too much time.
-There are limitations to how many times it can be feasible to calculate CSSOM and LayCSSOM per animation frame.
-Even thought the CSSOM calculations and LayCSSOM calculations are reused when the final screen image is painted, LayCSSOM should be calculated at max twice per frame and CSSOM reactions processed at max two times per frame (yielding potentially three CSSOM calculations).
-This effect is achieved if LayCSSOM reactions are processed only once per animation frame.
+Even thought the CSSOM calculations and LayCSSOM calculations are reused when the final screen image is painted, your app will probably *not* tolerate more than a handful CSSOM or LayCSSOM calculations per frame.
+Thus, strategy 3 and 4 is likely the most accurate CSSOM and LayCSSOM reactions you can afford.

-Layout reactions and styleCallback(...) comes with great power and complexity.
-If you make absolutely sure that:

-1. neither layout reactions nor styleCallback(...) alters nothing more than their descendant elements and never the input values for their own JS reaction, and

-2. that your layout reactions does not require that they cascade within the same frame, but that if changes of one layout triggers layout changes of a contained element, that the apps behavior can tolerate that such cascading effects occur across different animation frames,

-then you should be fine.
-Use JS-based layout reactions and styleCallback(...) sparsely and constrained to not affect the host element and only affect the shadowDOM element makeup.
+> Layout reactions should likely not cause LayCSSOM mutations that trigger a JS reaction within the same frame.
+If there are reactions, they should be on contained elements and preferably reactions to layout changes.

+> Layout reactions can be a bit tricky to ensure only affects contained elements.
+To put simply, only use layout reactions on elements with a size fixed top-down, such as `display: block`.

 ## References